 Denver Public Library's large map collection covers Denver's rich history and so much more.
 Utilizing digitized and georeferenced maps from our collection, be sure to try out the Time Traveler's Map of Denver, comparing zoomable side by side maps from different periods from 1868 to 1958.

-Illustrating a wide range of places, times, and themes, Special Collections and Digital Archives' vast collection of approximately 30,000 sheet maps contains information about mining, land use, transportation development, geopolitical boundaries, genealogy, and the exploration and development of Colorado and the West.
+Illustrating a wide range of places, times, and themes, Special Collections and Archives' vast collection of approximately 30,000 sheet maps contains information about mining, land use, transportation development, geopolitical boundaries, genealogy, and the exploration and development of Colorado and the West.
 This includes a significant and growing aerial photography collection covering the greater Denver area.
 Please note that while most of the maps for Colorado and the western United States, and genealogy, are cataloged, most of our topographic maps are not in our online catalog.
-So if you don't find what you're looking for online, please contact a WHG staff member.
+So if you don't find what you're looking for online, please contact a SCA staff member

 Maps of Colorado and the West